aitchiss/SQL_practice/homework.md

 result: SELECT * FROM people; now shows Keith as last entry

 7. Craig Morton, has decided to hijack our movie evening, Remove him from the table of people.

+command: DELETE FROM people WHERE name = 'Craig Morton';

+result: SELECT * FROM people; now shows no entry for Craig

 8. Somehow the list of people includes two people named 'Andrew'.
 Change these entries to the proper names ('Jeff 4', 'Jeff 5')
 9. The cinema has just heard that they will be holding an exclusive midnight showing of 'Guardians of the Galaxy 2'!!
 Create a new entry in the 'movies' table to reflect this.
 10. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 12:10 to 21:30